 Secure and Manage Your Computer (Windows)

-If you are permitted to access or maintain sensitive institutional data using your personally owned computer, please meet the minimum expectations below.
+If you are permitted to access or maintain sensitive institutional data using your personally owned computer or self-managed university-owned computer, please meet the minimum expectations below.
 See University Data and Personally Owned Devices for a complete list of your responsibilities when accessing sensitive U-M data.

 By meeting the minimum expectations below, you also protect your personal data.

 Minimum Expectations for a Secure Computer

 Instructions for security settings and tips for protecting your Windows computer are available from Microsoft: